 Using the principles of patient centered care and based upon the foundation of best practice, the successful applicant will be responsible for providing daily nursing care to the full scope of RN accountability.
-The rehabilitation patient populations include stroke, spinal cord injury and acquired brain injury inpatient programs and Neurobehavioural Unit.
+The rehabilitation patient populations include stroke, spinal cord injury and acquired brain injury inpatient programs.
 Working on the program requires focusing on preventing complications of physical disability, restoring optimal function and assisting with the adaptation to an altered lifestyle.
 The RN is adept at coordinating and collaborating with the interdisciplinary team toward the achievement of patient centered goals.
 In addition to nursing care, the successful candidate will provide support to program participants in all areas of rehabilitation including but not limited to independent living skills and behavior management.
 Physical activities such as lifting, turning and transferring are required.

 - Valid registration with the College of Nurses of Ontario

 - Minimum of 1 year rehabilitation nursing experience